 In many cases, the trial court’s errors caused prejudice to the defendant.
 The trial court often makes legal mistakes by allowing the jury to consider inadmissible evidence, not giving the jury instructions that are favorable to the defendant, and allowing the prosecutor to violate the rules of procedure and evidence.

 An appeal can be viewed as having four main stages: (1) preparation of the appellate record; (2) brief writing; (3) oral argument; and (4) appellate decision.
 Although the appeals process is not a fast process, it may be your best chance to clearing your good name.
 You want a team that is experienced in representing clients appealing their cases.
-Call us today, and let the team at the Law Office of Bradly A. Carlson, L.L.C. help you.
+Call us today, and let the team at Carlson Law Group, LLC help you.

 After an appeal is initiated, the first few months are spent preparing what is called the “record on appeal.”
 The “record” is composed of transcripts of what happened in court, and copies of the legal papers that were filed in the trial court.
 The transcripts are called the verbatim report of proceedings, and they consist of transcripts of literally every word that was spoken while court was in session.